Spring 2021 Meal Plan

 Meal Plan FAQ’s:

-If you are a Vanderbilt Student that lives off campus, you do not need to purchase a meal plan but can opt into The 14 Plan, The 19 Plan or The 21 Plan.
-They are the same plans that are offered on campus, yet are taxed.
+If you are a Vanderbilt Student living off campus, you do not need to purchase a meal plan but can opt into any residential meal plan.
+They are the same plans that are offered on campus, yet are subject to TN state sales tax.

-If you are a Vanderbilt Student that lives off campus, you do not need to purchase a meal plan but can opt into The 14 Plan or the The 19 Plan.
+If you are a Vanderbilt Student who lives off campus, you do not need to purchase a meal plan but can purchase any of residential meal plan.
 They are the same plans that are offered on campus, yet are taxed.

 For off-campus students who wish to purchase a meal plan or those who want to upgrade your meal plan, you may do that here.

-Spring 2021 meal plans will be activated Tuesday, January 19, 2021.
+Fall 2021 meal plans will be activated Saturday, August 21 (and earlier for transfer students arriving the week of August 16).
 Most of our dining facilities will be open, although some locations may have limited hours until classes begin.
-On Monday, January 25, 2021, all Campus Dining locations will be fully open.
+On Monday, August 24, all Campus Dining locations will be fully open.
 For current hours and menu offerings, visit vu.edu/menus.

 Faculty staff can buy meals in bundles of 10 using a credit card here.
 Please be aware that during the intial phase of Campus Dining's reopening plan, access to dining facilities may be restricted to undergraduate students only.